Graduate program offered by the UNT College of Education

 Concentration Areas

 Curriculum Studies focuses on the dynamic, historical and cultural aspects of the educational experience.
-Special attention goes to the connections between theory and practice, the role of politics and policies relevant to school curricula, contrasting approaches to curriculum evaluation and reconceptualization, and critical analysis of curricular paradigms.
+Special attention goes to the connections between theory and practice, the role of policies relevant to school curriculum, contrasting approaches to curriculum evaluation and reconceptualization, and critical analysis of curricular paradigms.
 The program emphasizes understanding curriculum, learning and teaching in various facets.

 Early Childhood Studies develops critical educational leaders, researchers, and facilitators of social change for children, their families and their teachers and caregivers.
-Research and scholarship are created to increase equity, social justice and life or education opportunities for those who are younger.
-Graduates prepare for diverse teaching, research and administrative responsibilities.
+Graduates prepare for teaching, research and administrative responsibilities.

 Language and Literacy Studies focuses on theories, practices and policies associated with language and literacy in preparing scholars, researchers and educational leaders.
 The program improves educational practice through generating new knowledge and service to education institutions, governmental agencies and practitioners at all levels of education.
 Committed to theory-driven research that informs effective practice, faculty members acknowledge the complex role of language and culture in literacy as they mentor literacy leaders.